 Procter & Gamble Co.
-(PG) Chief Executive Officer Bob McDonald, under pressure from activist Bill Ackman, told shareholders the company is “focused like a laser” on its plan to boost productivity and innovation.
+(PG:US) Chief Executive Officer Bob McDonald, under pressure from activist Bill Ackman, told shareholders the company is “focused like a laser” on its plan to boost productivity and innovation.

 “We recognize the need to improve our performance, and we’re working hard to do that,” McDonald told several hundred shareholders at the company’s annual meeting at the Aronoff Center for the Arts in Cincinnati today.